phip1611/unix-exec-output-catcher/README.md

 The call to `fork_exec_and_catch()` is blocking.
 If the program produces infinite output to stdout or stderr, this function will never return.
 If the program produces 1GB of output this function will consume 1GB of memory.
 See examples directory for example code.
+Please read the warnings/information in `OCatchStrategy`.
+The strategy determines in what way "STDCOMBINED" get's collected.

 ## Example
 ```rust